DISNEY LIMITED EDITION: WATERLOGGED

 For the past 22 years, he's been teaching at Art Center himself, a gig he's found just as rewarding and inspiring as painting.
 "I love teaching, and students respond to my style because I'm so down to earth," he says.
 A byproduct of his years as an instructor is his strong connection to artistic diversity as well as a careful observation of the changing world of art and how art interrelates with technology.
 His experience and knowledge cross many boundaries into Print, Film, Animation, and the fine arts.

 ABOUT THE FILM: Pinocchio is a 1940 American animated musical fantasy film produced by Walt Disney Productions and based on the 1883 Italian children's novel The Adventures of Pinocchio by Carlo Collodi.

 The plot involves an old woodcarver named Geppetto who carves a wooden puppet named Pinocchio.
 The puppet is brought to life by a blue fairy, who informs him that he can become a real boy if he proves himself to be "brave, truthful, and unselfish".
 Pinocchio's efforts to become a real boy involve encounters with a host of unsavory characters.
 The key character of Jiminy Cricket does not appear in the original book, though a 100-year "wise, old" cricket does.
 The cricket warns Pinocchio of his impudence when they meet only to be killed in return shortly after.

-It became the first animated feature to win a competitive Academy Award — winning two for Best Music, Original Score and for Best Music, Original Song for "When You Wish Upon a Star".
-The film and characters are still prevalent in popular culture, featuring at various Disney parks and is often impulsive and mischievous.
+It became the first animated feature to win a competitive Academy Award-winning two for Best Music, Original Score and for Best Music, Original Song for "When You Wish Upon a Star".
+The film and characters are still prevalent in popular culture, featuring at various Disney parks, and are often impulsive and mischievous.
 When he tells a lie, his nose grows longer, and when he tells the truth, his nose resumes its normal size.